 Quicklink: abseil.io/tips/76

-Some folks have questions about when and how to use absl::Status
+Some folks have questions about when and how to use absl::Status, so here are

 when using it.